vmlf6502/SoManySweats/README.md

       ```
       ~/.lunarclient/offline/multiver
       ```
-5. Place the downloaded `.jar` file in the `somanysweats/` folder at that directory
+3. Place the downloaded `.jar` file in the `somanysweats/` folder at that directory
     * If you don't have a `somanysweats/` folder, you can simply create one
-6. You must run this command in the terminal before each launch, or else Lunar Client will not load SoManySweats.
+4. You must run this command in the terminal before each launch, or else Lunar Client will not load SoManySweats.
-   An app to facilitate this process is currently in the works, and it will be released soon.
     * 🪟🤢&nbsp;&nbsp;<b>Windows (PowerShell)</b>

       ```